Pétanque: Equipment

 Pétanque is played by two teams, each comprising one, two, or three players.
-In the singles and doubles games, each player plays with three metal boules.
-In triples, each player uses only two.
+Three boules are used per player in singles and doubles games, and two per player in triples games.
+A small wooden ball called a "jack" (cochonnet) serves as the target for the players' throws.

 The area where a game of pétanque is played is called a terrain.
 A game can be played in an open area such as a public park, where the boundaries of the terrain are not marked, or more formally on a "marked terrain" where the terrain boundaries are marked (traditionally, by strings tightly strung between nails driven into the ground).

 In pétanque, players throw while standing in a circle (cercle).
 Traditionally, this was simply scratched in the dirt.
 From around 2005, red plastic "prefabricated" circles were introduced and are now widely used in formal games.
 A circle drawn on the ground must be 35-50 cm in diameter, while a plastic circle must have an inside diameter of 50 cm.

 The "ends"

 A game consists of several "ends" (mènes).
-An end consists of the throwing out of the jack (cochonnet, the little wooden target ball), followed by the two teams throwing their boules.
+An end consists of the throwing out of the jack, followed by the two teams throwing their boules.
 After both teams have thrown all of their boules, the team with the boule closest to the jack wins the end.

 The winning team scores one point for each of its boules that is closer than the opposing team's closest boule.
-That means that the winning team could in theory score as many as six points in an end, although a score of one or two points is more typical.
-As the game progresses, each team accumulates points until one of the teams reaches 13, the winning number of points.
+Each end therefore gives the winning team a minimum of one point, and a potential maximum of six in a doubles/triples game.
+The first team to score 13 points wins the game.